SensehacK/Writing/10_Exclusive_apps_for_Mac/Top_10_Exclusive_apps_for_Mac.md

 [http://www.apple.com/us/logic-pro/](http://www.apple.com/us/logic-pro/)

+![alt text][LogicPro]

+[LogicPro]: compress/logic.jpeg "Kautilya Save"

 ## Aperture

 This software was the De-facto standard for Professional Photographer for after processing of the digital photos.
 Sadly this application support has been dropped &amp; Apple engineers has supported new Photos Application as Aperture&#39;s successor.
 Still this application was so intuitive for common users &amp; so powerful for professional users.

-It was a great blend of Adobe Photoshop , Lightroom &amp; Simple Google Picasa Photoviewer.
+It was a great blend of Adobe Photoshop, Lightroom &amp; Simple Google Picasa Photoviewer.

 Aperture isn&#39;t available to buy as the whole project is being scrapped &amp; succeeded to Photos for Mac.

+![alt text][aperture]

+[aperture]: compress/aperture.jpeg "Kautilya Save"

 ## Pixelmator